mayyashar/eass_final_project/README.md

 Backend: The backend is built with FastAPI, which fetches the ISS location data through an API call.
 The backend serves two endpoints.

 postgres: postgres is used saving the books store data.
-The Jenkins pipeline is defined in a Jenkinsfile and is containerized using Docker.

 Docker: Docker is used for containerization and deployment.
 Dockerfiles and Docker Compose are used to define and build the containers for the frontend, backend, and Jenkins.